alexankitty/Persona-3-FES-Modding-Guide/docs/source/installingprogs.rst

    in .ELF.
 Right click the file, then click Rename.
 Then type the name Persona 3 FES.ELF then hit enter.
 Finally it’ll give you a prompt asking if you want to change the file extension.
 Click **"Yes."**
-   Note: if you use CEP or plan to, you must name it **SLUS_216.21.ELF**.
-They use automations that require this naming.
-   Also be aware some of the mods included by default are incompatible with the HD overhaul.

 |
 | "Um, Miss Kitty, CEP says you shouldn't rename the ELF."
 That's cool,
   don't do it if you don't want to - just tack .ELF to the end of the